 There will be challenges, but we believe that there are a number of personal development techniques which can help us all develop more resilience and strengthen our sense of choice and control.

-We have distilled much of our approach into a well researched and practical handbook for personal change in later life, entitled “How to age positively“.
+Much of the positive ageing approach is distilled into a well researched and practical handbook for personal change in later life, entitled “How to age positively“.
 It contains a clear and concise programme that is designed to improve the likelihood of living a happy and satisfying life in old age.

 The courses we offer will help you to explore the issues, with others in a supportive and creative environment.
 You will learn some techniques for improving your emotional and psychological experience of later life, including:-